Technical SEO & Performance | Module 5

 What to look for:

-Check this worked: The test says "Page is mobile-friendly"
+Check this worked: test shows “Page is mobile-friendly.”

 Step 3: Do I Need HTTPS and How Do I Get It?